Friendship (1797 ship): Career

 Friendship first appeared in Lloyd's Register (LR) in 1798, as a West Indiaman.

-1st enslaving voyage (1798–1799): Captain Miles Booth acquired a letter of marque on 5 June 1798.
+1st voyage transporting enslaved people (1798–1799): Captain Miles Booth acquired a letter of marque on 5 June 1798.
 Friendship sailed from Liverpool on 5 July 1798, bound for West Africa.
+In 1798, 160 vessels sailed from English ports, bound for the trade in enslaved people; 149 of these vessels sailed from Liverpool.

 Captain Booth died on 17 January 1799.
 She arrived at Martinique on 2 April 1799 with 263 captives.
 She arrived back at Liverpool on 29 June, under the command of John Dixon.
 She had left Liverpool with 37 crew members and she had suffered nine crew deaths on her voyage.

-2nd enslaving voyage (1800–1801): Captain Adam Elliott acquired a letter of marque on 7 March 1800.
+2nd voyage transporting enslaved people (1800–1801): Captain Adam Elliott acquired a letter of marque on 7 March 1800.
 Friendship sailed from Liverpool on 25 March.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

-She acquired captives at Calabar, and arrived at Kingston, Jamaica on 22 December with 218 captives.
+Elliott acquired captives at Calabar, and arrived at Kingston, Jamaica on 22 December with 218 captives.
 She sailed from Jamaica on 18 February 1801, and arrived back at Liverpool on 11 May.
 She had left Liverpool with 34 crew members and she had suffered six crew deaths on her voyage.

 Neither Lloyd's Register nor the Register of Shipping (RS) caught the change of master that occurred in 1801.

-3rd enslaving voyage (1801): Captain William Beamish Lane had not acquired a letter of marque when he sailed from Liverpool on 6 August 1801.
+3rd voyage transporting enslaved people (1801): Captain William Beamish Lane had not acquired a letter of marque when he sailed from Liverpool on 6 August 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Lloyd's List reported in February 1802 that "Friendship, Lane, from Liverpool to Africa, had been taken by Part of the Crew and carried into Barbados."